SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Initial Benchmarking Experiments

 For the training, development and seen test sets, the results show that the SSub model obtains the worst performance and the FullSubNet achieves the best results.
 The MMSE model outperforms the SSub model but underperforms the Wiener model.
 The results also demonstrate that all the models obtain the worst PESQ and STOI at -5dB.
 The SSub, MMSE and Wiener models achieve the best PESQ at 15dB but obtain the best STOI at 20dB.
 The FullSubNet model obtains the best PESQ and STOI both at 20dB.

-For the unseen test sets, the results demonstrate that the WaveU-Net model underperforms the GCRN model.
-The results also show that the WaveU-Net and GCRN model both obtain the lowest PESQ and STOI at -5dB.
-Besides, they both achieve the highest PESQ and STOI at 20dB.
+For the unseen test \blackf{set}, the results demonstrate that the WaveU-Net model underperforms the GCRN model.
+The results also show that the WaveU-Net and GCRN model both obtain the lowest PESQ and STOI at -5dB \blackf{and} the highest PESQ and STOI at 20dB.